 The teaching provided during the study programme is evaluated in the following way.
-FHK uses an evaluation calendar and provides for quality teacher-course evaluations, the first-year evaluation and the SBA (Start Competencies Research).
+FHK uses an evaluation calendar and provides for quality teacher-course evaluations, the first-year evaluation, the SBA (Start Competencies Research), the final evaluation and SLB-evaluation.
 Fontys Hogescholen provides for the ESS (Employee Satisfaction Research), NSE (National Student Survey), STO (Student Satisfaction Survey) and the minor evaluation.
+Toelichting: zie schrijfwijzer.